 It means your sticker is cut in a custom shape, usually around your design.
 The term goes back to the old days when this type of sticker was cut with heavy metal dies.

-Since then, technology has changed, but the name stuck (pun intended).
-Even though a better name for them would be custom-shaped stickers.
+Since then, technology has changed, but the name has stuck (pun intended).
+A better name for them would be custom-shaped stickers.

 The term die cut is not related to the material of your sticker.
 You can still choose your perfect material to make your sticker waterproof, durable, sparkly, or have a glossy or matte finish.

-A great place to start is our materials page or you can take our quiz right here.
+A great place to start is our materials page or you can take our quiz.
 We can die cut any material so browse the features of each and find your perfect match to create a great-looking sticker.